Causes of Mold in Your Home and How to Prevent It

 Reducing or removing these elements is the core strategy for preventing mold.
 It’s also the attack for destroying an existing mold colony.
 Here are the six factors that cause and contribute to a mold outbreak.

 1. Mold Spores

 Removing mold spores from your home is practically impossible.
 Keeping conditions under control is the only recourse you have.
-The only places on earth that mold cannot occur is in the deserts and the ice lands — they’re far too dry and cold.
+The only places on earth where mold cannot occur are in the deserts and the ice lands — they’re far too dry and cold.
 Mold also doesn’t happen in lakes or under the ocean because of the lack of air.

 However, where the next five elements occur, you can be sure mold spores are there, just waiting for optimum conditions to form.